 Respiratory Medicine - Kyrgyzstan

-The 625 have been working in support of the production of a range of educational and promotional films related to the outreach work performed by the university and led by Dr Rupert Jones.
+The 625 have been working in support of the production of a range of educational and promotional films related to the outreach work performed by the university.
 Our ‘behind the scenes’ services are designed to help academic institutions to share their work as widely as possible and to create maximum positive impact with their research and findings.